-This factsheet outlines the roles and responsibilities of line managers and explores the relationship between HR and line management, including opportunities to work together to support business strategy.
-It also stresses the importance of positive relationships between line managers and the employees they manage, and highlights key considerations for supporting line managers in developing vital people management skills.
+This factsheet outlines the roles and responsibilities of line managers and explores their relationship with people professionals, including opportunities to work together to support organisational strategy.
+It stresses the need for positive relationships between line managers and their team members, and for supporting line managers in developing their own people management skills.

 Who are line managers?

 Line managers have responsibility for directly managing individual employees or teams.
-In turn, they report to a higher level of management on the performance and well-being of the employees or teams they manage.
+In turn, they are managed by a higher-level manager on the performance of those employees or teams.

-The term ‘front-line manager’ or ‘first-line manager’ normally refers to those who supervise and manage employees who themselves have no supervisory responsibilities.
+The term ‘front-line manager’ or ‘first-line manager’ normally refers to those who supervise and manage employees who themselves have no supervisory responsibilities, but a role title need not have ‘manager’ in it to have people management responsibilities.

-The evolving relationship between line managers, HR and L&D
+The evolving relationship between line managers and the people profession

-There are number of areas of people management practice, where the processes may be designed by HR or L&D specialists, but cannot be delivered by them.
-These include, for example, performance management and recognition, employee engagement, enabling employee voice, creating and maintaining a learning culture, and achieving employee work-life balance.
+There are number of areas of people management practice where the processes may be designed by HR or L&D or OD specialists, but cannot be delivered by them either in part or in full.
+Examples are performance management and recognition, employee engagement, enabling employee voice, creating and maintaining a learning culture, and achieving employee work-life balance.
+Our report Professionalising Learning and Development showed that nearly 80% of L&D professionals feel that traditional views of line managers are a blocker to implementing better ways to improve organisational performance.

 Relationship between HR and line managers

-The relationship between the HR function and line managers has been subject to a number of changes and tensions in recent years.
-Adjustments in the delivery of HR have shifted responsibility for many core activities, such as recruitment or objective setting, away from HR.
-Furthermore, the trend towards individualisation of the employment relationship has placed new burdens and opportunities in the hands of line managers.
-An obvious example is, with collective pay-setting provisions giving way to individual performance-related pay awards in many organisations, the role of each employee’s line manager has become increasingly influential in determining individual pay increases.
+The relationship between the HR function and line managers has been subject to various changes and tensions in recent years.
+Adjustments in HR delivery have shifted responsibility for many core activities, such as recruitment or objective setting, away from HR teams.
+The trend towards individualisation of the employment relationship has also placed new burdens and opportunities in the hands of line managers.
+An obvious example is in pay rises - with collective pay-setting provisions giving way to individual performance-related pay awards in many organisations, the role of line managers has become increasingly influential in determining individual pay increases.

-The practice among many organisations of outsourcing transactional HR activities has also had the effect of devolving more responsibility to line managers to maintain records, input data and manage routine HR activities such as staffing requests, booking training or submitting payroll information.
-When outsourcing is working well, and managers have appropriate resources, it enables them to access better and more timely information and support to carry out people management tasks and manage their staff more effectively.
-At the same time, where managers’ workloads do not allow them time to collect relevant information, or the systems used to keep records are cumbersome or inaccessible, there is a risk that the organisation does not have an accurate grasp on people data.
+The move to outsourcing transactional HR activities by many organisations has also resulted in more devolved responsibility to line managers to maintain records, input data and manage routine HR activities such as staffing requests, booking training or submitting payroll information.
+When outsourcing is working well, and managers have appropriate resources, they can access better and more timely information and support to manage their staff more effectively.
+But where managers’ workloads don’t allow them time to collect relevant information, or the systems used to keep records are cumbersome or inaccessible, there’s a risk that the organisation won’t have an accurate grasp on its people data.

 Relationship between L&D and line managers

 The relationship between the L&D function and line managers has also seen a shift.
-Previously, with L&D as course providers, managers had no role within learning, even though it could be argued managers should always show interest in embedding any course-based learning back in the workplace.
-However, managers are increasingly expected to have a coaching role with their teams and people development has become part of their responsibility.
-L&D’s role in this relationship has become ‘upskilling’ the line managers, to act as coaches and trainers, passing the skills they’ve already learnt onto their teams.
-L&D professionals are now more consultative in their approach and as such they have a closer relationship with line managers, working together with them to provide a wider range of learning solutions to fit individuals’ and team needs.
+Previously, with L&D working mainly as course providers, managers had no role within learning, even though it could be argued managers always needed to support the embedding of learning in work practices.
+Managers are now expected to have a coaching role with their teams and people development is their responsibility.
+L&D’s role in this relationship is to facilitate the ‘upskilling’ of the line managers, to allow embedding to take place.
+Our research with Towards Maturity on the link between learning and performance highlights the important relationship between L&D professionals and line managers.
+See also our factsheet on a range of learning solutions to fit individuals’ and teams' needs.

 The role of line managers in implementing HR and L&D processes